-If we accept another claim during the buy back period, the original buy back period no longer applies and a new buy back period starts from the date of the payment of the later claim.
+If we accept another claim during the buy back period, the original buy back period no longer applies and a new buy back period starts for the later claim.

 The amount remaining to be reinstated increases by the amount of the later claim.